Pips Answer for Thursday, December 11, 2025

 That placed the 3 in (0,1), which worked perfectly because (0,1) was an empty constraint cell.
 After that, the rest of the Easy board just fell into place by matching the dominoes to the Greater Than 3 and Sum 9 areas.
 Moving on to the

-Nyt Pips medium answer for 2025-12-11
+NYT Pips medium answer for 2025-12-11

-Answer for 2025-12-11
+Complete answer for 2025-12-11 (Medium)

 Medium puzzle, the 'Equals' regions were my best friend.
 I looked for regions like (2,2) and (2,3) that had to be the same value.